microsoft/AI-Robot-Challenge-Lab/README.md

 ### Test the move cube

-1. Navigate to `robotics-lab/src/chatbot` in a Terminal window.
+1. Go back to your bot Terminal window.
-1. Run the following command: `python3.6 talk-to-my-robot.py`.
+1. Run the bot with the following command: `python3.6 talk-to-my-robot.py`.
 1. Go back to the **Bot Framework Emulator** app.
 1. Click **Start Over** to start a new conversation.
 1. Click the upload button from the left bottom corner to upload an image.
-1. Select the file `lab-materials/Resources/Images/cube-red.png`.
+1. Select the file `robotics-lab/resources/Images/cube-red.png`.
 1. Return to **Gazebo** and wait for the simulator to move the requested cube.
 1. Go back to the **Bot Framework Emulator** app.
 1. Select another image of a different color and check the simulator to verify which cube it moved.